 The smart lock features Homekit integration and you can use Siri to access it.
 With the August Smart Lock, there is no need for you to remember codes and it works really well even when you do not have other connected devices at home.
 You can check out the latest sale price on the August Lock here.

 Kevo Kwikset: With more than six decades of making traditional locks under its belt, Kwikset also threw its hat into the smart lock ring with the Kwikset Kevo.
 That means that you could trust the hardware to be of great quality.

 The Kevo is very easy to install and you can unlock it using your finger when you have your phone inside your pocket.
 It also allows you to remotely lock or unlock your front door.
 You could also use a key fob instead of your phone.
 Like the August Smart Lock, you can give guest keys to other people and these expire after 24 hours.
 The Kevo is available at this listing.

-The Schlage Connect Touchscreen Deadbolt costs around $200.
+The Schlage Connect Touchscreen Deadbolt costs a hefty amount.
 This might sound like a bit too much for a deadbolt, but it does come with several security features on top of it being innately strong and secure.
 The good news is that it comes in different finishes and in two trims, allowing you to pick the best look for your door.

 As a deadbolt lock, it gives you sufficient security for your front door.
 As a connected lock, however, you may want to think about getting an August Smart Lock or a Kwikset Kevo, which still needs a bridge but relies on Wi-Fi and does not have a subscription to use all of its features.